FireDynamics/ARTSS/README.md

 Accelerated Based Real Time Smoke Simulation

-ARTSS is a real-time and prognosis capable CFD code basis simulating buoyancy-driven turbulent smoke spread based on finite differences and a large eddy simulation turbulence model, being performance portable on CPU and GPU contained in one expandable, open source code, successfully verified using unit, analytical and semi-analytical tests, and successfully validated with scenarios relevant for fire protection.
+ARTSS is a real-time and prognosis capable CFD code basis simulating buoyancy-driven turbulent smoke spread based on finite differences and a large eddy simulation turbulence model.
+The open source code is portable on CPU and GPU and successfully verified using unit, analytical and semi-analytical tests.
+It is also successfully validated with scenarios relevant for fire protection.
 ARTSS is based on JuROr, which was originally developed within the [ORPHEUS](http://www.orpheus-projekt.de) project (funded through the [BMBF](https://www.bmbf.de/)) by Dr. Anne Küsters.